csebooks/artificial-intelligence/content.en/problem-solving/_index.md

 With uniform-cost search (A∗ search using h(n) = 0), the bands will be “circular” around the start state.
 With more accurate heuristics, the bands will stretch toward the goal state and become more narrowly focused around the optimal path.
 If C∗ is the cost of the optimal solution path, then we can say the following:

-- A∗ expands all nodes with f(n) < C ∗.
+- A∗ expands all nodes with f(n) < C∗.

-- A∗ might then expand some of the nodes right on the “goal contour” (where f(n) = C ∗) before selecting a goal node.
+- A∗ might then expand some of the nodes right on the “goal contour” (where f(n) = C∗) before selecting a goal node.

 Completeness requires that there be only finitely many nodes with cost less than or equal to C∗, a condition that is true if all step costs exceed some finite ε and if b is finite.

 Notice that A∗ expands no nodes with f(n) > C∗—for example, Timisoara is not expanded in Figure 3.24 even though it is a child of the root.
 We say that the subtree below Timisoara is **pruned**; because hSLD is admissible, the algorithm can safely ignore this subtree while still guaranteeing optimality.
 The concept of pruning—eliminating possibilities from consideration without having to examine them—is important for many areas of AI.

 One final observation is that among optimal algorithms of this type—algorithms that extend search paths from the root and use the same heuristic information—A∗ is **optimally efficient** for any given consistent heuristic.
 That is, no other optimal algorithm is guaranteed to expand fewer nodes than A∗ (except possibly through tie-breaking among nodes with f(n)= C∗).
-This is because any algorithm that _does not_ expand all nodes with f(n) < C ∗runs the risk of missing the optimal solution.
+This is because any algorithm that _does not_ expand all nodes with f(n) < C∗runs the risk of missing the optimal solution.

 That A∗ search is complete, optimal, and optimally efficient among all such algorithmsis rather satisfying.
 Unfortunately, it does not mean that A∗ is the answer to all our searching needs.
 The catch is that, for most problems, the number of states within the goal contour search space is still exponential in the length of the solution.
 The details of the analysis are beyond the scope of this book, but the basic results are as follows.
 For problems with constant step costs, the growth in run time as a function of the optimal solution depth d is analyzed in terms of the the **absolute error** or the **relative error** of the heuristic.
 The absolute error is  defined as Δ ≡ h ∗ − h, where h^∗^ is the actual cost of getting from the root to the goal, and the relative error is defined as ε ≡ (h^∗^ − h)/h^∗^.